Hurricane Opal: Elsewhere in the United States

-Central United States

-In Tennessee, rainfalls included about 3 to 5 in in the central part of the state, 1 in at the western part of the state and 3 to 5 in in the eastern part of the state.
+In Tennessee, rainfall peaked at 6.17 in in Tullahoma.
 Wind speeds at the higher elevations of the Appalachian Mountains were recorded at 70 mph whereas 40–50 mph gusts were more common at the lower elevations.
 Trees and power lines were down over much of the region.
 Over 70 mi of the Appalachian Trail were closed due to trees being down.
-A total of over 20,000 people were without power from Opal's wrath.
+A total of over 20,000 people were without power from Opal.
 The most damage occurred in Hamilton County, which had damage was estimated over a total of $1 million.
 Damage in Hamilton County include a circus was left stranded at a campground and needed to be evacuated.
 A number of residences and businesses were also surrounded by water and occupants were to be evacuated.
 Total damage in Tennessee totaled out at $2.02 million.

 In Kentucky, 1 to 5 in of rain was reported throughout the state from Opal.
 Total rainfall across Jefferson County, where Louisville is located ranged from 2.4 in at the Louisville International Airport to 3.5 in at Fern Creek Road south of the Gene Snyder Freeway.
 Several trees were knocked down and soils were saturated after Opal passed through.
 A bridge washed out over Sulphur Creek and minor flooding was reported across Kentucky Route 80.
 Elizabethtown and the Fort Knox area had several roads closed after Opal washed them out.